ACCOUNTING ENTRIES

 D. CAPITAL STRUCTURE AND GEARING MEASURES

-Under this category the following ratios can be looked as equity or longer solvency ratios.
+Under this category, the following ratios can be looked at as equity or longer-term solvency ratios.

-Show the relationship of debt and equity financing in a company.
-It measure the riskiness of business.
+They show the relationship of debt and equity financing in a company.
+It measures the riskiness of the business.

 It indicates the extent of cover for fixed liabilities (loans, debentures).